IFTTT: Everything works better together

 There is also ‘Sign in with email’ option.
 Due to its minimalist design, even the non-techie individuals can use this app seamlessly.
 There is also a search option that helps in discovering services that this app supports.

 What’s next for IFTTT?

-As the Internet of Things (IoT) will become a mainstream thing in the future, IFTTT will penetrate in more regions across the globe.
+As the IoT application development will become a mainstream thing in the future, IFTTT will penetrate in more regions across the globe.
 It is also expected to associate with more apps to ease up the lives of the users.
 The company needs to keep enhancing their technology to compete with other players, especially Flow by Microsoft.